 Human Rights Commission.
 In February 2003, South African foreign minister Dlamini-Zuma stated, 'We will never criticise Zimbabwe.'
-The Nepad secretariat's Dave Malcomson, responsible for international liaison and co-ordination, then admitted to a reporter, 'Wherever we go, Zimbabwe is thrown at us as the reason why Nepad's a joke.'26
+The Nepad secretariat's Dave Malcomson, responsible for international liaison and co-ordination, then admitted to a reporter, 'Wherever we go, Zimbabwe is thrown at us as the reason why Nepad's a joke.'

-In the meantime, South African capital's drive to accumulate up-continent continued, as Johannesburg business sought out new opportunities especially in mining, retail, banking, breweries, construction, services and tourism.
+In the meantime.
+South African capital's drive to accumulate up-continent continued, as Johannesburg business sought out new opportunities especially in mining, retail, banking, breweries, construction, services and tourism.
 The largest South African corporations benefited from Nepad's lubrication of capital flows out of African countries, yet most of the money did not stop in Johannesburg, as was the case prior to 2000.
 The financial flight went mainly to London, where Anglo American Corporation, DeBeers, Old Mutual insurance, South African Breweries, Liberty Life insurance and other huge South African firms had relisted at the turn of the Millennium (thanks to permission from Mbeki and Manuel).
 Within Africa, regional acquisitions by South African corporations were in any case mainly takeovers, not 'greenfield projects' involving new fixed investments.
-Thus, on the one hand, in spite of a high-profile mid-2002 endorsement of Nepad by 187 business leaders and firms, led by Anglo American, BHP Billiton and the Absa banking group, there were no investments made in twenty key infrastructure projects two years later, only vocal corporate complaints that the peer review mechanism had insufficient teeth to discipline errant politicians.
-According to the chief reporter of (pro-Nepad) Business Day in mid-2004, 'The private sector's reluctance to get involved threatens to derail Nepad's ambitions.'27
+This was not difficult insofar as in 2010, 17 out of Africa's top 20 companies were South African, even after the capital flight a decade earlier.
+27 Yet in spite of a high-profile mid-2002 endorsement of Nepad by 187 business leaders and firms, led by Anglo American, BHP Billiton and the Absa banking group, there were no investments made in twenty key infrastructure projects two years later, only vocal corporate complaints that the peer review mechanism had insufficient teeth to discipline errant politicians.
+According to the chief reporter of (pro-Nepad) Business Day in mid-2004, 'The private sector's reluctance to get involved threatens to derail Nepad's ambitions.'28

-On the other hand, the prospect that Johannesburg- based corporations would be 'new imperialists' was of 'great concern', according to Pretoria's then public enterprises minister, Jeff Radebe, in early 2004: 'There are strong perceptions that many South African companies working elsewhere in Africa come across as arrogant, disrespectful, aloof and careless in their attitude towards local business communities, work-seekers and even governments.'28 To illustrate drawing upon a telling incident in 2012, the Johannesburg parastatal firm Rand Water was forced to leave Ghana after failing - with a Dutch for-profit partner (Aqua Vitens) - to improve Accra's water supply, as also happened in Maputo (Saur from Paris) and Dar es Salaam (Biwater from London).
-Rand Water had long claimed its role in Ghana was part of both the Nepad and Millennium Development Goals mandate to increase public-private partnerships in water delivery.29
+On the other hand, the prospect that Johannesburg- based corporations would be 'new imperialists' was of 'great concern', according to Pretoria's then public enterprises minister, Jeff Radebe, in early 2004: 'There are strong perceptions that many South African companies working elsewhere in Africa come across as arrogant, disrespectful, aloof and careless in their attitude towards local business communities, work-seekers and even governments.'29 To illustrate drawing upon a telling incident in 2012, the Johannesburg parastatal firm Rand Water was forced to leave Ghana after failing - with a Dutch for-profit partner (Aqua Vitens) - to improve Accra's water supply, as also happened in Maputo (Saur from Paris) and Dar es Salaam (Biwater from London).
+Rand Water had long claimed its role in Ghana was part of both the Nepad and Millennium Development Goals mandate to increase public-private partnerships in water delivery.
+30

 Radebe could also have been describing his Cabinet colleague Mbeki.
-The Johannesburg Sunday Times reported from the July 2003 African Union meeting in Maputo that Mbeki was viewed by other African leaders as 'too powerful, and they privately accuse him of wanting to impose his will on others.
-In the corridors they call him the George Bush of Africa, leading the most powerful nation in the neighbourhood and using his financial and military muscle to further his own agenda.'30 These critics of Mbeki were joined by African
+The Johannesburg Sunday Times reported from the July 2003 African Union meeting in Maputo that Mbeki was viewed by other African leaders as 'too powerful, and they privately accuse him of

-^{26.} Financial Times, 'G8 Vows to "Fully Commit" to Developing African Nations,' 2 June 2003.
+^{26.} Financial Times, 'G8 yows to "fully commit" to developing African nations, '2 June 2003.